 Reservation-heavy with some walk-in capacity: OpenTable or Eat App make more sense.
 The walk-in features are adequate, and the reservation engine earns its place.

-Need a floor plan alongside the waitlist: Hostme is the most accessible option that combines both without jumping to an enterprise platform.
+Need floor plan alongside the waitlist: Hostme is the most accessible option that combines both without jumping to an enterprise platform.

-Does restaurant waitlist software actually reduce walk-aways?
+Do restaurant waitlist systems actually reduce walk-aways?

-Yes, when guests can see their position and receive updates, they stay significantly longer.
+Yes.
+When guests can see their position and receive updates, they stay significantly longer.
 According to the National Restaurant Association, 72% of diners say they won't wait longer than 30 minutes for a table, and 30% will leave after just 15.
 Those thresholds shift when guests have information.

-How WaitQ handles the walk-in problem
+How WaitQ manages walk-in traffic